 There is now a multitude of different video game consoles on the market, which are sold all across the world.
 As such, gaming has become a major activity amongst numerous different generations, with new games and consoles being released on a regular basis.

 However, many people do not know the technology which goes into the average games console.
-From the power supply to the CPU, there are some fascinating innovations to be explored when you dig deeper into these devices.
+From the power supply to the CPU, there are some fascinating innovations to be explored when you dig deeper into these devices like what makes the best gaming CPU.
 Here are some of them.

 The CPU, or central processing unit, is one of the most important parts of a games console.
 It essentially runs all the operations which the console is capable of, making complex calculations and sending ‘messages’ from one part of the system to another in order to facilitate the smooth running of the game.